-To set up 11-12 players to hit the baseball, we will move the feet forward to align with the front part of the plate.
+There is a slight variation to how we want to teach hitting for 9-10 Baseball players versus Tee Ball players.
+We will move the feet forward to align with the front part of the plate.
 We do this for two reasons.
 First, it gives the players a visual reference point for their feet.
 Second (and this is where coaching comes in), it is meant to prevent the batter from leaning too far forward in order to hit the baseball.
 As coaches, we need to make sure the pitches are traveling across the plate (versus landing on the plate or being short of the plate).
 We don't want the player reaching forward with his/her hands in order to hit a pitch that is thrown short of the plate.